tytydraco/yessleep/out/My_anonymous_client_sent_me_a_crime_scene.md

 I looked out the window to see if I could spot my girlfriend.

-There was a man standing there.
+There was a man outside.

 He drew an inverted triangle on his forehead.